TULI-MU/product-analysis-website/README.md

 ### Four Lines about my website

-1.MY website will help to find the latest and best product.
+•	My website will help to find the latest and best product.

-2.Here you can also find product related customer reviews.
+•	Here you can also find product related customer reviews.

-3.You can also get ideas about the growing level of the product on my website.
+•	You can also get ideas about the growing level of the   product on my website.

-4.Through my website you can also know the advantages and disadvantages of the product.
+•	Through my website you can also know the advantages and disadvantages of the product.